Dolores2333/Dolores2333/README.md

 </p>
 Hey there 👋,
 </p>
 I am currently a year one PhD student in Hong Kong University of Science and Technology.
-My research interest lies anywhere Statistics and Machine Learning can help me to know this world better.
+My research interest lies everywhere Statistics and Machine Learning help me to know this world better.
 Still struggling in learning html, I hope soon all my notes taken in Google docs will be moved to this page for share.
 I am composed 30 percent of a cat lover 🐈💕, 30 percent being musical maniac 🎼☠️ , 30 percent being addicted to reading ⭐🧠.

   ---